What parameters are CFOs

 Introduction to GSTR-9C

 GSTR-9C is a reconciliation statement for reconciling values between the annual GSTR-9 of a financial year and the audited financial statements of the taxpayer.
 Every registered taxpayer whose turnover exceeds Rs.5 crore during a financial year is required to file this reconciliation statement.
 This ensures correct self-assessment of taxes for a financial year by the applicable taxpayer.
-The taxpayer shall prepare this statement and later filed online or through a facilitation centre along with a copy of the audited financial statements and the GSTR-9 return for the financial year.
+The taxpayer shall prepare this statement and later file online or through a facilitation centre along with a copy of the audited financial statements and the GSTR-9 return for the financial year.

 What are the Sections to be Filled in Form GSTR-9C?